 Again, I advise you to inspect the kitchen before buying equipment to make handmade soaps.
 Alternatively, the supermarket surely also has almost everything needed to get started.

-The ingredients part is the most interesting part, because to make soap, you only need:
+When you want to make soap from scratch, the ingredients part is the most interesting part, because to make soap, you only need:

 OILS + LYE (CAUSTIC SODA) -> SOAP SALT + GLYCERINE = SOAP

+And that’s it!!
+No other fancy chemicals with weird names!
 Surprising, isn’t it?
 We will then list the ingredients in more detail.

 In all the recipes I found and wanted to try, I always tried to use only natural or minimally processed ingredients, so you won’t find perfumes or artificial colors here.